Navy Seal Who Killed Bin Laden Talks About Using Metallica During Prisoner Torture

 "When we first started the war in Iraq, we were using Metallica music to soften people up before we interrogated them.
 Metallica got wind of this and they said, 'Hey, please don't use our music because we don't want to promote violence.'
-I thought, Dude, you have an album called Kill 'Em All
+I thought, Dude, you have an album called Kill 'Em All", the soldier tells Esquire.

 This is without a doubt a serious, heavy subject and we want to know your opinions about it.
 Do you agree with Metallica for banning the use of their songs in such circumstances?
 Or are you more likely to go with the Demon Hunter approach instead?
 Let us know in the comments section below.